Abuse cases in nursing homes have doubled since 2013

-DAYTON, Ohio (WDTN) – Abuse cases in nursing homes have doubled frin 2013 to 2017, according to a report from the U.S. Government Accountability Office.
+DAYTON, Ohio (WDTN) – Abuse cases in nursing homes have doubled from 2013 to 2017, according to a report from the U.S. Government Accountability Office.

 “Physical and mental/verbal abuse occurred most often in nursing homes, followed by sexual abuse, and the staff was more often the perpetrators of the abuse deficiencies cited,” said a press release from Senator Rob Portman’s office.